 The WG does not recommend the elimination of FOAs.

+Additional Recommendation

 Stakeholder Group / Constituency Statements & Initial Public Comment Period

 A public comment forum was opened upon initiation of the Working Group activities.
 The public comment period ran from 14 November to 14 December 2012.
 One (1) community submission was received from the gTLD Registry Stakeholder Group.